bhlmn/WindVerification/README.md

 **getenorm** - calculate the two dimensional Eucledian norm

+**getesapprox** - perform an energy score approximation given bivariate PDF parameters

+**getes** - calculate the energy score for a discrete ensemble

 **getuv** - convert wind speed and wind direction into u and v wind components

 **getwspdwdir** - convert u and v wind components into wind speed and wind direction